nbilasals/smoker_detection/README.md

 # Smoking vs Non-Smoking Image Classification with CNN

 This project aims to classify images into "smoking" and "non-smoking" categories using a Convolutional Neural Network (CNN).
-We start with a simple CNN model and later enhance the performance using the InceptionV3 architecture via transfer learning.
+I start with a simple CNN model and later enhance the performance using the InceptionV3 architecture via transfer learning.

 ## Dataset